This post may contain affiliate links, please see the privacy policy for details.

 • Heat a cast iron skillet over high heat.

 • Combine steak, poblano, jalapeño, ½ the tomatoes, and the shallot in a medium sized mixing bowl.
 Add onion powder, ancho chili powder, garlic powder, and cayenne pepper.
-(Add less cayenne if you do not seed the jalapeños) Pour in the red wine vinegar, grape seed oil, lime juice, and garlic paste.
-Toss to coat.
+Add less cayenne if you don't seed the jalapeños.

 • Serve over rice.
 Garnish with chopped cilantro and pickled onions.